 For e.g. it’s like getting A grade in English is a performance goal and getting good at speaking English is a learning Goal. though both are normal goals only the second goal i.e. Learning goal can lead us to Mastery.
-So for Mastery, we must have a Growth/Incremental Mindset.
+So for Mastery, it is crucial that we must have a Growth Mindset.

 2- Mastery is a Pain.